kaos/ecapnp/README.md

 * RPC support

   The RPC support is shaping up, aiming for a level 1 implementation to be ready soon.
+The calculator sample from capnproto has been successfully ported to erlang.

 * Tests